 You need to make sure your bassinet follows the Consumer Product Safety Commission's (CPSC) guidelines and that you follow the AAP's guidelines on safe sleep.
 (Just a few of the guidelines: Your baby should be in your room for at least the first 6 months — no extraneous bedding or toys — and always place babies on their back to sleep.)

 Once your baby can sit up straight or has the ability to roll over, it’s time to transition them to a crib.
 This can take up to 6 months, but you can make the transition sooner if your baby has already hit those two developmental milestones.
 Many babies are rolling as early as 3 months, which means you might not get as much mileage out of the bassinet as you were hoping.
 But trust us: They are a worthy investment for those earliest, most sleep-deprived days.
 A baby bassinet is close by, it’s a smaller object to clean, and some of them are so fancy that they basically put your kid to sleep for you.

 It’s About You

-As easy as it is to get totally obsessed with baby's needs, don't forget about your own.
-Think about what you'll really need from your bassinet: Will the noise of the rocking mechanism irritate you?
-Do you want it as a portable resting spot for baby when you're moving through different rooms of the home?
+As easy as it is to get totally obsessed with your baby’s needs, it’s important to not lose sight of your own as well.
+Think about what you’ll really need from your bassinet: Will the noise of the rocking mechanism irritate you?
+Do you want it as a portable resting spot for baby when you’re moving through different rooms of the home?
 Is the bassinet going to provide a decor element for the nursery?